 Labrador Boxer Mix = Boxador

-Because of the parent breeds’ popularity, it is easy to find a Labrador Boxer cross in a shelter or animal rescue centers.
+- Because of the parent breeds’ popularity, it is easy to find a Labrador Boxer cross in a shelter or animal rescue center.

 Chihuahua Boxer Mix = Chihuabox